Rdeb5/Notes-CRUD-Web-App/README.md

-Simple CRUD application using MERN stack.
+Simple CRUD application with JWT authentication using MERN stack.